 A: Part of the reason I wrote this post is that I know what you said is possible!
 There are payers who are rejecting CPT Code 97140 when performed with a Chiropractic Adjustment for a variety of other reasons.
 Here are some additional strategies for how to get paid:

 - Appeal the Denial.
 In most cases, your first and best step is to appeal the payer’s denial, particularly if you have done the steps above correctly.
-(This is another reason why our Chiropractic Appeals Toolkit comes in handy — as we already have done the work for you of writing appeal letters for many common situations).

 - Probe the Policy — Additionally, it is usually helpful to ask a payer for their policy regarding 97140 and the chiropractic adjustment being reimbursed on the same day in writing.
 In helping with chiropractic audits over the years, I’ve found that many payers do NOT have a policy in writing.
 Therefore, if you did things correctly, you have a winning appeal.
 On occasion, there are payers with strange policies that you never know about until you ask for their procedures in writing.